transmitted on BBC Radio 4 in 1997

-Yes I think, as the psychiatrist in the book remarks:
+Yes, I think, as the psychiatrist in the book remarks:

 “In a sense, Crawford may be the saviour of the entire Costa Del Sol, and even the wider world beyond that.
 You’ve been to Gibraltar?
 One of the last outposts of small-scale greed, openly dedicated to corruption; no wonder the Brussels bureauocrats are trying to close it down.

-Our governements are preparing for a future without work, and that includes the petty criminals.
+Our governments are preparing for a future without work, and that includes the petty criminals.
 Leisure societies lie ahead of us like those you see on this coast.
 People will still work – or rather, some people will still work, but only for a decade of their lives.
 They will retire in their late thirties, with fifty years of idleness in front of them.

 A billion balconies facing the sun; still, it means a final goodbye to wars and ideologies.
 But how do you energize people, give them some sense of community?
-A world lying on it’s back is vulnerable to any cunning predator.
+A world lying on its back is vulnerable to any cunning predator.

 Politics are a pastime for a professional cast and fail to excite the rest of us.
 Religious belief demands a vast effort of imaginative and emotional commitment, difficult to muster if you’re still groggy from last night’s sleeping pill.

-Only one thing is left which can rouse people, threaten them directly and force them to act together: Crime?
+Only one thing is left which can rouse people, threaten them directly and force them to act together: crime.
 Crime and transgressive behaviour.
 By which I mean all activities which aren’t necessarily illegal, but provoke us and tap our need for strong emotion, quicken the nervous system and jump the synapses, deadened by leisure and inaction.”

 The book takes place in a gated community, also an echo of the idea of a sort of gated self, which is propagated by the entertainment culture.
 The entertainment culture sells increasingly virtualized, isolated experiences, rather more cheaply than the real estate involved in the gated community, much more widely available, and you end up with, you know, the gated community of me.

 Absolutely.
-I think you know, it’s a return to the self in a way, and an awareness, a rather terrifying awareness that… that self is probably without meaning.
+I think it’s a return to the self in a way, and an awareness, a rather terrifying awareness that self is probably without meaning.
 That’s the fearful prospect a little further down the road, that people will accept that their lives are meaningless and that everything else is a fiction designed to assuage, you know, the sort of desperate anxiety of a meaningless world.